-Grown-ups live for around one month and feast upon nectar consumed by basic mouthparts.
-Female caddisflies lay masses of eggs on vegetation over the water’s surface.
+Grown-ups live for around one month and feast upon nectar consumed by basic mouth parts.
+Female caddis flies lay masses of eggs on vegetation over the water’s surface.
 When the hatchlings are shown in the eggs, they fall into water and quickly begin to assemble defensive cases.

 At the point when the hatching is completely developed, it enters the pupal stage.
 The hatching appends the case to some strong protest, as like stone or a bigger bit of submerged wood, and seals the opening.
 In this way makes the casing of silk around the body.
 Pupal cases can be punctured and in this manner water porous.
-In addition, creepy crawlies experiencing change inside the case undulate, with a specific end goal to make stream of oxygenated water around the body.
+In addition, creepy crawlies experiencing change inside the case undulated, with a specific end goal to make stream of oxygenated water around the body.

-Caddisfly hatchlings acquire oxygen which is broken up in water through thin and delicate skin.
+Caddis fly hatchlings acquire oxygen which is broken up in water through thin and delicate skin.
 A few animal groups have spread gills or protuberances on the sides of the body (with a specific end goal to build the body surface).
 Hatchlings undulate their body to make a stream of oxygenated water through the case.

-How to prevent/control
+How to Prevent/Control